finos/legend/docs/tutorials/studio-tutorial.md

     ![Discard or review changes](../assets/discard-or-remove-changes.JPG)

-2. If you chooose to review changes, review and press `F9` to compile.
+2. If you choose to review changes, review and press `F9` to compile.

 3. Once the changes compile successfully, either accept or discard the changes.